Which are the Best Disney World Restaurants when you are in a hurry and don’t have much time to spend eating?

 During the evening it’s a fancy French restaurant, but in the daytime, it’s a quick service/table service hybrid.

 Appetizers include French Onion Soup and Maine Lobster Bisque.
-Some choice of entrees are Pan Seared Scallops, Filet Mignon, Pork Tenderloin and Roasted Corn and Spinach Tortellini.
+Some choices of entrees are Pan Seared Scallops, Filet Mignon, Pork Tenderloin Roasted Corn, and Spinach Tortellini.

 The Dessert Trio is included and yes, you will get to try The Grey Stuff.